Skip to main content

 • Colorectal Health

-For years, turning 50 came with a special birthday message from your health care provider: Time to have a colonoscopy.
+For years, turning 50 came with a special birthday message from your primary care provider: Time to have a colonoscopy.

 Now that message will be coming a bit sooner.
-The American Cancer Society recently updated those screening guidelines, recommending most people get their first colonoscopy at age 45.
+Updated screening guidelines recommend that most people get their first colonoscopy at age 45.

-Colon cancer rates have been increasing in younger people.
-The change in the guideline is designed to help catch those cancers earlier, when they’re more likely to be curable.
+Colon cancer is the third-leading cause of cancer-related deaths in the U.S., and rates have been increasing in younger people.
+The change in the guideline is designed to help catch those cancers earlier, when they're more likely to be curable.

 1. Eat your veggies and healthy fats.